Lan-Jingbo/lernaSound/README.md

-# lernaSound

-# Chewing Pace Detection and Intervention
+# Chewing Pace Detection and Intervention 😋

 This is a Lerna project that aims to monitor the user's chewing pace during video playback and intervene when the chewing pace is above a set threshold.
 It consists of two packages: `client` and `server`.

 ## Overview

-- Server: Responsible for manipulating audio pitch to augment the intervention (increasing pitch in case of excessive chewing) by downloading separate audio files for a YouTube video.
+- **Server**: Responsible for manipulating audio pitch to augment the intervention (increasing pitch in case of excessive chewing) by downloading separate audio files for a YouTube video.
-- Client: Implements TensorFlow.js-based facial recognition to calculate distances from the eye to the endpoints of the face oval, creating a chewing signal in response.
+- **Client**: Implements TensorFlow.js-based facial recognition to calculate distances from the eye to the endpoints of the face oval, creating a chewing signal in response.
 The chew detection is conducted through low-pass filtering and peak recognition.

 ## Project Structure